Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/our_approach.md

 let double_dice = dice1 + dice2;
 ```

-We believe the burden of implementing drand verification once per contract or even once per blockchain is too much in an ecosystem that is preparing for thousands of independent and interconnected blockchains.
-Instead of executing the drand verification on the chain of the dapp, the Nois chain is acting as the randomness layer in the Cosmos ecosystem which is available via IBC.
+In an ecosystem that is getting ready for thousands of separate and connected blockchains, we think the burden of draconian verification implementation once per contract or even once per blockchain is excessive.
+The Noir chain, which is accessible via IBC, serves as the randomness layer in the Ethereum ecosystem rather than carrying out the random verification on the dapp's chain.

 ## Architecture